-Repairing Cracks and Installing Base Coat on Exposed Concrete Surfaces
+Repairing Cracks & Installing Base Coat on Exposed Concrete Surfaces

-1. Inspect all surfaces for cracks and cold joints.
+- Inspect all surfaces for cracks and cold joints.
 Cold joints and visible hairline cracks (up to 1/16" in width) in existing membrane or new patching material shall be cleaned, primed (on concrete or patching material) and treated with 30 dry mils of polyurethane Base Coat material.
-Large cracks (over 1/16" in width) shall be routed and sealed with 70991 or 70995 polyurethane sealant as recommended by NEOGARD®.
+Large cracks (over 1/16" in width) shall be routed and sealed with 70991 or 70995 polyurethane sealant as recommended by NEOGARD[®].
 Sealant shall be applied to inside area of crack only, not applied to deck surface.
 After sealant has cured, detail sealed cracks with 30 dry mils of polyurethane Base Coat material.
 Note: Sealant must be solvent wiped.
-Allow solvent to flash off prior to installation of Base Coat detail stripe and/or Base Coat application.

-2. Apply NEOGARD® primer to bare concrete or cementitious patching material.
-NEOGARD® 7797/7798 General Purpose Primer or 70714/70715 series 100% epoxy is recommended for priming prior to recoat.
-Apply NEOGARD® Base Coat to yield 20 dry mils.
-Apply 70410 solvent-based coating at a rate of 60 sf/gal (27 wet mils) OR FC7500/FC7960 Base Coat at 80 sf/gal (20 wet mils).
+Allow solvent to flash off prior to installation of Base Coat detail stripe and/or Base Coat application. - Apply NEOGARD[®] primer to bare concrete or cementitious patching material only.
+Never allow primer to overlap on existing or previous applied polyurethane coating as this can cause separation and/ or blisters.
+Apply NEOGARD[®] Base Coat to yield 20 dry mils.
+Solvent-based coating 70410 to be applied at a rate of 60 sf/gal (27 wet mils).
+FC7500/FC7960 Base Coat to be applied at 80 sf/gal (20 wet mils).
 Allow to cure.